juren53/BattMon/pc/README.md

-# BattMon PC - Battery Monitor for Linux
+# BattMon PC - Battery Monitor for Linux, PCs and Macs

 A modern Python 3 battery monitoring application that displays battery percentage directly in your system tray with a clean, highly readable rectangular battery icon design.